To download the abstract guidelines and abstract topics in pdf version – please

 Submit your abstract

 You can save your abstract at any time.
 Please make sure to have all fields completed before you finally submit your abstract.
 You will receive a confirmation by email after the submission (please make sure to state your correct email address!).
-Changes are not possible after submission.
+Changes in the abstract title are not possible after submission.
+Authors and author affiliations can still be changed until late December.
 Please note that emails regarding the submission will be sent to the submitter.
 All correspondence regarding acceptance or rejection, including further information on the mode of presentation etc. will be sent to the presenting author.

 Abstracts will be subject to a blind peer review by at least three reviewers (Programme Committee and external experts).
-Abstract Submitters will be notified by email about acceptance/ rejection of their abstract(s) in late January 2017.
-Please notify your colleagues / clients.
+Presenting authors will be notified by email about acceptance/ rejection of their abstract(s) in late January 2018.